idiotengineer/hapiJpaPractice/src/test/smoketest/SMOKE_TEST.md

 **Important:** Tests may not work individually when run.
-Often times, tests need to be run sequentially, as they depend on resources/references from previous tests to complete. _(An example of this would be adding a Patient, saving the id, then using that saved id to test if we can successfully PATCH that Patient resource.
-Without that saved id from the previous test creating that patient, the PATCH test will fail.)_
+Often times, tests need to be run sequentially, as they depend on resources/references from previous tests to complete. _(An example of this would be adding a Patient, saving the id, then using that saved id to fhirModelTest if we can successfully PATCH that Patient resource.
+Without that saved id from the previous fhirModelTest creating that patient, the PATCH fhirModelTest will fail.)_

 [Link-HAPI-FHIR-docs]: https://hapifhir.io/hapi-fhir/docs/